JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 I got inspired recently by the concept of: https://readmake.com/

+And some people are selling this kind of things on social media: `https://altagency.com/guide/`

 Together with the *build in public*, which it seems to be a thing.